lattice/quda/README.md

 http://icl.cs.utk.edu/magma/index.html.
 MAGMA is enabled using the cmake option `QUDA_MAGMA=ON`.

-Version 0.9.x of QUDA includes interface for the external (P)ARPACK library for eigenvector computing.
+Version 1.0.0 of QUDA includes interface for the external (P)ARPACK library for eigenvector computing.
 (P)ARPACK is available, e.g., from https://github.com/opencollab/arpack-ng.
 (P)ARPACK is enabled using CMake option `QUDA_ARPACK=ON`.
 Note that with a multi-gpu option, the build system will automatically use PARPACK library.

+Automatic download and installation of Eigen, (P)ARPACK, QMP and QIO is supported in QUDA through the CMake options QUDA_DOWNLOAD_EIGEN, QUDA_DOWNLOAD_ARPACK, and QUDA_DOWNLOAD_USQCD.

 ### Application Interfaces

 By default only the QDP and MILC interfaces are enabled.
 For interfacing support with QDPJIT, BQCD or CPS; this should be enabled at by setting the corresponding `QUDA_INTERFACE_<application>` variable e.g., `QUDA_INTERFACE_BQCD=ON`.
 To keep compilation time to a minimum it is recommended to only enable those interfaces that are used by a given application.

 ## Tuning